 - Continue onto Rue de la Gare.

-Another UNESCO World Heritage Site in Algeria is the Djémila Village.
-The village is situated in Northern Algeria.
+Another UNESCO World Heritage Site in the country is the Djémila Village.
 It is famous for well-preserved Roman ruins in the whole of North Africa.
 It was once a Roman military station and was known as Cuicul.
 The ruins of Roman architecture of the Temple of Gens Septimia, The Arch of Caracalla, a Roman Theater, and the Cardo Maximus Road can be found in the village.

 The entrance fee to the ruins of Djémila Village is less than 162 Algerian Dinar (a little over $1), and that includes the entry to the museum already.
 The best time to visit the village is in the months of March to May when the temperature is more refreshing and relaxed.